justinbeetle/pyDragonWarrior/new_combat.md

 * Parry:
 * Block:

 **Axe:** Metal bladed weapon with medium reach.
-The weight distribution is away from the weilder slowing movement and parrying.
+The weight distribution is away from the wielder slowing movement and parrying.
 Parry success rate dropped to 50%.

 **Bludgeon:** Blunt weapon with short reach.
-The weight distribution is away from the weilder.
+The weight distribution is away from the wielder.
 Can't effectively parry or be parried.
 Swung but not thrust.

 **Polearm:** Staff weapon with long range.
-May have allow for cutting and/or piercing damage.
+May allow for cutting and/or piercing damage.
 A polearm used in a one-handed configuration may only be used to thrust, but in all-two handed configurations both swinging and thrusting are supported as well as parrying.
-The weight distribution is near the center of the weapon, but depending on grip may not be far from weilders grip.
+The weight distribution is near the center of the weapon, but depending on grip may not be far from wielders grip.
 Parry success rate dropped to 75%.

 ### Weapon Descriptions